jesusredondo/jesusredondo.github.io/_posts/2017-04-17-VideoGame_design_IV_Maintain motivation_Realistic_scope.markdown

 1. I can spend time programming, not painting.

-2. I discover styles that I did not intend to use, but I like them (something beyond pixel art).
+2. I discover styles that I did not intended to use, but I still like them (something beyond pixel art).

 The good thing about using CC0 licensed graphics is that I can modify and use them at my whim.